 Subacute thyroiditis involves swelling (inflammation) of the thyroid gland that usually follows an upper respiratory infection.

 Subacute thyroiditis is a rare condition.
 It is thought to be caused by a viral infection.
-The condition often occurs after a viral infection of the upper respiratory tract, such as mumps and influenza.
+The condition often occurs after a viral infection of the upper respiratory tract, such as mumps and influenza, or a common cold.

 Other symptoms include:

 Symptoms of too much thyroid hormone (hyperthyroidism) may include:

 Later, symptoms of too little thyroid hormone (hypothyroidism) may occur, including:

 Usually thyroid gland function returns to normal.
 But in rare cases hypothyroidism may be permanent.

 Laboratory tests that may be done include:

 In some cases, thyroid biopsy may be done.

 The purpose of treatment is to reduce pain and inflammation and treat hyperthyroidism, if it occurs.
 Anti-inflammatory medications such as aspirin or ibuprofen are used to control pain in mild cases.